HHS/syndication/syndication-client-drupal7-module/README.md

 REQUIREMENTS
 ------------
 This module requires Drupal 7.
-Now other modules are required.
+No other modules are required.

 Searching and Importing content do not require an *api identity*.